henningte/hklmirs/README.md

 > and data for “Improving Models to Predict Holocellulose and Klason
 > Lignin Contents for Peat Soil Organic Matter with Mid Infrared
 > Spectra” and “Predicting Absolute Holocellulose and Klason Lignin
 > Contents for Peat Remains Challenging”*.
-Accessed 12 Mar 2022.
+Accessed 01 Jun 2022.
 Online
 > at <https://doi.org/10.5281/zenodo.6325760>

 ## Contents